 The lighthouse itself is now heritage listed after being destroyed in the early 20th century after Point Perpendicular Lighthouse in 1898 after being not very affective a its job in preventing shipwrecks from northbound ships due to the poor light visibility from the lighthouse’s location on the headland.
 The lighthouse also possesses a fascinating and grisly history, for more information visit Parks Australia.

 The Booderee National Park belongs to the Wreck bay Aboriginal Community so all care and respect of the land should be taken on your visit.

 54 mins from Haven Holiday Resort

 Penguin Head is renown for the incredible views all the way to Shoalhaven Heads to the north from the lighthouse at Crookhaven Heads, and Currawong to the south from the Penguin Head lookout.
 You can take a leisurely stroll along the beach from headland to headland, which will take approximately an hour each way, or it is a less than a ten-minute drive.

 Another headland, and another lighthouse, located on the southern end of the Beecroft Peninsula, and at the northern entrance to the Jervis Bay, this spot offers views all the way to Hyams Beach and is the perfect spot for a day trip and picnic lunch.
 Although there is no access into the lighthouse itself after its closure in 1993, the views from the headland is a great whale watching vantage point, although we do recommend traveling in good sized vehicle as the road can sometimes be described as a bit rough.
 Another drawcard for many visitors is that it is home to a Navy weapons range.

 Only accessible weekends and School Holidays.
-Check times by calling Shoalhaven Visitors Centre
+Check times by calling the Shoalhaven Visitors Centre.

 Jervis Bay and Shoalhaven Whale Watching Tours